 Serif has worked hard to improve Affinity Publisher.
 So, while some newspaper businesses may not yet be ready for the switch from InDesign, testing Publisher could be worth a shot.

 We appreciate that Mr. Slimp recommends the IDMarkz app, for InDesign users switching to Affinity Publisher.
 He shares an image of an InDesign page that was opened in Publisher, with the help of IDMarkz, which quickly converts InDesign, QuarkXPress, Acrobat and Illustrator files to Affinity Publisher files.
-You can read Kevin’s full article at:
+You can read Kevin’s full article:

 Buy IDMarkz macOS